thee-fool/winteros_week2/README.md

 ## Building our robot 1

->Making a bot is not compulsory, You skip this directly skip to the [Load the URDF in Gazebo](#load-the-urdf-in-gazebo) part.
+>This part is not compulsory, add this file to urdf folder [dume_bot.urdf](https://drive.google.com/file/d/1Qt583ONvU4sfDFmD9CbT9lwTHsVVvBzI/view?usp=sharing) and jump to [Load the URDF in Gazebo](#load-the-urdf-in-gazebo) part.

 First of all let's create our robot's URDF in the `urdf` folder with `dume_bot.urdf` name.
 To start from the bare minimum let's add the following xml code to the file.